 Rally Against Parkinson’s (RAP) is a 501c3 non-profit, all-volunteer organization supporting Rock Steady Boxing and striving to be a resource for excellence in education, exercise, wellness and camaraderie for people living with Parkinson’s.
 Its members are fighting back with a variety of ways to live well with Parkinson’s.
 Exercise has proven to lessen the symptoms of PD, and patients have found that Rock Steady Boxing is one of the best techniques to do this.
-While there are numerous Rock Steady Boxing sites in Maryland, the only classes available in Harford County are at Forest Hill Health + Fitness, in Forest Hill, MD.
-Offered free to PD patients, this program grew from a mere eight participants in 2016 to more than 130 in 2019.
+While there are numerous Rock Steady Boxing sites in Maryland, the only classes available in Harford County are at Forest Hill Health + Fitness, the Y of Abingdon and virtual classes.
+Offered free to PD patients, this program grew from a mere five participants in 2015 to more than 130 in 2022.
 When program funding became questionable, these boxers wouldn’t give in to intimidation.
 They’re fighting back through Rally Against Parkinson’s, to bring Rock Steady Boxing to more people in the county and to maintain its current success.
 From fundraising events to member donations, the RAP board of directors is working to create events and opportunities for funding so that RAP can help everyone who has been touched by this debilitating disease live better with Parkinson’s.
 You can help us by rallying with us!
 Check out our events listing and come out and support Rally Against Parkinson’s.

 “I have been involved with the Rock Steady Boxing Program at Forest Hill Health & Fitness since Jan 2019.
 The classes are well planned with an emphasis on balance, hand/eye coordination, cardio and cognitive health.
 Our coaches keep the classes fresh and fun with great music.
 The results have been fantastic and I feel stronger, more confident and the progression of my Parkinson’s has been slow.
 I have made wonderful friendships and we are truly a family that supports one another.
 Rock Steady Boxing has made a positive difference in my life.
 My husband, Richard, even goes to the gym with me and works out while I am in class.”